 The regulatory Gross Qualifying Capital of the Parent Company consists of Tier 1 (core) and Tier 2 (supplementary) capital.
 Tier 1 capital comprises share capital, surplus (including current year profit) and minority interest less required deductions such as deferred income tax and unsecured credit accommodations to directors, officers, stockholders and related interests (DOSRI).
 Tier 2 capital includes unsecured subordinated debts, revaluation reserves and general loan loss provision.
-Certain items are deducted from the regulatory Gross Qualifying Capital, such as but not limited to equity investments in unconsolidated subsidiary banks and other financial allied undertakings, but excluding insurance companies (for solo basis); investments in debt capital instruments of unconsolidated subsidiary banks (for solo basis); and equity investments in subsidiary insurance companies and subsidiary non-financial allied undertakings; and reciprocal investments in equity of other banks/enterprises.
+Certain items are deducted from the regulatory Gross Qualifying Capital, such as but not limited to equity investments in unconsolidated subsidiary banks and other financial allied undertakings, but excluding insurance companies (for solo basis); investments in debt capital instruments of unconsolidated subsidiary banks (for solo basis); and equity investments in subsidiary insurance companies and subsidiary non-financial allied undertakings, enterprises.